Jason10897/Gopher-Hunt/README.md

 Requirements:
 1. Android Studio
 2. Java
-3. Minimum SDK verison of API 21: Android 5.0 (Lollipop)</br></br>
+3. Minimum SDK verison API 21: Android 5.0 (Lollipop)</br></br>

 Instructions:
 1. Import Project or Open in Android Studio.
-2. Run using the inbuilt Android Emulator of your choice.
-Alternatively, connect your mobile device to your laptop/PC using a USB and install the application on your mobile device (Note: Make sure that "USB Debugging" is enabled under "Developer Options" on your mobile device)
+2. Run using the inbuilt Android Emulator device of your choice.
+Alternatively, connect your mobile device to your laptop/PC using a USB and install the application on your mobile device (Note: Make sure that "USB Debugging" is enabled under "Developer Options" on your mobile device).